 I’m not surprised that many businesses opt to use PayPal to power payments on their website when they’re just starting out.
 It’s simple, it’s quick to install and it’s trusted by virtually everyone.

 However, PayPal isn’t cheap, charging merchants between 3.4 percent and 1.9 percent plus a fixed 20p per transaction.
-The specific payment processing fee you pay depend on your monthly sales.
+The specific payment processing fee you pay depends on your monthly sales.

 The specific breakpoints are: